Is your entity prepared for the first reporting period for the Modern Slavery Act due by the end of this year?

 The Australian government takes Modern Slavery very seriously and have also announced the formation of a Modern Slavery Expert Advisory Group, to provide strategic advice to ensure the effectiveness of the legislations implementation.

-In this article, Ashley Davison and Mark Griffiths provide a brief background into modern slavery in the business context; discuss how entities can identify human trafficking and slavery; outline what the reporting requirements are, and guide organisations through their next steps.
+In this article, Quin Rijnders and Mark Griffiths provide a brief background into modern slavery in the business context; discuss how entities can identify human trafficking and slavery; outline what the reporting requirements are, and guide organisations through their next steps.

 What is modern slavery and how do you identify it in your operations or supply chain?